7 Best Hill Workouts in San Diego

 Always busy with cars and pedestrians, this hilly street provides an excellent workout, along with a breathtaking view of the harbor and the sunset.
-For a short, yet challenging run, start at the the North Harbor Drive and West Grape Street intersection, then head east on Grape Street until you hit the end at Six Street.
-(It’s best to run when traffic is flowing, so you’re more likely to hit the green lights.)
+For a short, yet challenging run, start at the the North Harbor Drive and West Grape Street intersection, then head east on Grape Street until you hit the end at Sixth Avenue.
+If you want to make it harder, consider doing a hill sprint workout to really get that heart-pumping.

 Convention Center Grand Staircase

 At the edge of downtown San Diego, across from Coronado Island, stands the San Diego Convention Center with its intimidating staircase.
-When the convention center isn’t having a big event, these 100 or so stairs can really get your butt in shape.
+When the convention center isn’t having a crowded event, many people use these 100 or so stairs for a great glute workout.
 Located directly across the street from the Hilton San Diego Gaslamp Quarter Hotel, charge up the large staircase, walk down, then run up it at least one more time for a challenging workout.

-If you’ve ever been to OB for the 4th of July or during a popular street fair, you’ve probably had to park on a hill located east of Sunset Cliffs Boulevard.
+If you’ve ever been to Ocean Beach for the 4th of July or during a popular street fair, you’ve probably had to park on a hill located east of Sunset Cliffs Boulevard.
 You might despise the walk back to the car, but these hills make excellent workout opportunities.
-Near Sunset Cliffs, there is a long street with a steep incline that lucky owners of beautiful houses and manicured front lawns call home.
-For this challenging hill workout, start at the intersection of Sunset Cliffs Boulevard and Hill Street, then run east on Hill Street.
+Near Sunset Cliffs there is a long street with a steep incline that lucky owners of beautiful houses and manicured front lawns call home.
+If you like challenging hill workouts, start at the intersection of Sunset Cliffs Boulevard and Hill Street, then run east on Hill Street.